FusionCache/docs/docs/serverinfo/serverinfo.md

 Information about CPU resources:
 - `threadsFusionMax` : The maximum threads Fusion supports
-- `threadsUsable` : The number of threads reported by the Operating System, either all of the threads on the CPU or a subset if running in Docker/VM.
+- `threadsAvailable` : The number of threads reported by the Operating System, either all of the threads on the CPU or a subset if running in Docker/VM.
 This will be the same as `threadsFusionMax` unless it exceeds `threadsFusionMax` (i.e. if your CPU has more logical cores than Fusion supports).

 The limit on threads supported by Fusion is not a technical limitation, but due to insufficient testing on that hardware.